 The fitness-related benefits of sports massage

 Massage is one of my all-time favourite injury rehabilitation techniques.
-I'd even go as far as saying; it's the most effective form of injury rehabilitation therapy for speeding the healing process and preventing re-injury.
+I would even go as far as saying; it is the most effective form of injury rehabilitation therapy for speeding the healing process and preventing re-injury.
 Without it, the injured athlete very rarely recovers fully.

 Massage is the earliest form of physical therapy on record.
 It was used and documented as early as 3000 years ago.
 Athletes have been using it for decades to improve their athletic performance.
 The 1924 Olympics brought sports massage into the spotlight when Paavo Nurmi, the "Flying Finn" won 5 gold medals in one day, and word spread that massage treatments were a part of his training regimen.